Otani ware Otani yaki

 What is Otani ware ?

-Otani Ware is a form of ceramics that is the most famous product of Oasacho, Naruto City in Tokushima Prefecture, and represents the prefecture.
+Otani ware (called Otani yaki in Japanese) is a form of ceramics that is the most famous product of the city of Naruto in Tokushima prefecture, and is the representative craft for the prefecture.

-The characteristics of Otani Ware are its clay, which brings about a simple texture, and its production method exemplified by use of the nerokuro technique.
-The clay used in Otani Ware is Hagiwara clay collected locally in Hagiwara, Oasacho, and equivalent clay.
-This clay has a high iron content, and many people love its rough texture and feel, which gives off a faint luster.
-Nerokuro is a casting technique whose name is derived from the fact that the artisan lies beneath the work unit when producing pieces such as large jugs that are the height of an adult.
-Also, the climbing kilns used to bake large ceramics are said to be the biggest kilns in Japan.
-There is a wide variety of Otani Ware products: besides large ceramics, there are also articles used in everyday life, such as rice bowls and teacups, and all kinds of ornamental products.
+The notable characteristics of Otani ware are its simple textured clay and its nerokuro technique.
+The clay used for Otani ware is Hagiwara clay collected locally in the area of Oasacho, Tokushima prefecture.
+This clay has a high iron content, and many people love its rough texture and faint luster.
+Nerokuro is a casting technique which name meaning "lying down lathe", is derived from the fact that the artisan lies beneath the pottery wheel and kicks it when producing pieces like large jugs that are the height of an adult.
+Also, the climbing kilns* used to bake large ceramics are said to be the biggest kilns in Japan.
+There is a wide variety of Otani ware products: besides large ceramics, there are also pieces used in everyday life, such as rice bowls and teacups, and all kinds of ornamental products.
 Dark brown pottery is the mainstream, but there are also deep silver and gray pieces.

-Otani Ware is said to have begun in 1780, during the latter part of the Edo Period, when porcelain craftsman Bun-emon from Bungo Province (now Oita Prefecture) visited Otanimura (now Oasacho, Naruto City) and produced pottery with red clay by means of lathe work.
+Otani ware is said to have begun in 1780, when a porcelain craftsman visited Otanimura (now the city of Naruto) and produced pottery with red clay by means of lathe work.

-In 1781, the 12th Lord of the Domain, Haruaki HACHISUKA, took an interest in pottery and ordered that a Domain-managed kiln should be established in Otanimura, and thus the first dyed porcelain came to be produced in Awa Province (now Tokushima Prefecture).
+In 1781, the lord of the domain took an interest in pottery and ordered that a domain managed kiln be established in Otanimura.
+Thus the first dyed porcelain came to be produced in what is now Tokushima prefecture.
+However the cost of materials led the kiln to be shut down in three years.

-By 1784, the work of indigo dye merchant Bungoro KAYA (Sozaemon KASAI) led to the renboushiki climbing kiln in Otanimura being built as a “national kiln” for the baking of pottery used as daily necessities.
+In 1784, the work of indigo dye merchant Bungoro KAYA led to a connected climbing kiln (formed by digging a hole in the hillside) being built in Otanimura as a national kiln for the baking of daily-use pottery.

-Production of pottery began at this climbing kiln, centered on Heijibei NODA, who had obtained techniques by employing Shigaraki Ware artisans, and this was the prototype for modern-day Otani Ware.
+Production of pottery began at this climbing kiln, emphasizing Heijibei NODA, who had obtained techniques by employing Shigaraki ware artisans from Shiga prefecture.
+This was the prototype for modern-day Otani ware.

 General Production Process